“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”

 Panelist: Ms. Sabrinia Gay

-Sabrinia Gay is the Community Navigator at the Franciscan Center of Baltimore, overseeing the homeless tent encampments in Baltimore City assisting clients with birth certificates, social security card applications, Maryland State ID’s, eviction assistance, Snap Benefit, emergency assistance and more.
+Sabrinia Gay is the newly appointed Director of Responsive Services at the Franciscan Center of Baltimore, overseeing the homeless tent encampments in Baltimore City assisting clients with birth certificates, social security card applications, Maryland State ID’s, eviction assistance, Snap Benefit, emergency assistance and more.
 Sabrinia is currently a dual-degree student at Howard University School of Divinity and School of Social Work with aspirations of becoming a licensed clinical social worker who provides pastoral care.

 Panelist: Br.
 Gary Wegner, OFM Cap.